I use the N Murray Edwards Trading and Finance Lab to support two enhancements to the Haskayne Finance program related to trading:

 We have canceledl all existing Lab Access priviliges, so that people will need to re-apply for access using the new form.
 You should do this soon, in order to minimize disruption in your Lab access.

 Trading and Market Data Management FNCE 449 for Haskayne Finance Undergrads, although I will accept MBA students in a directed study.
-It is only offered in the September Block Week of 2013.
+It is only offered in the September Block Week of 2014 and January Block Week of 2015.

 Capital Budgeting (BComm) FNCE 447 (not offered in 2013-14, because of sabbatical).